Matt Olson Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 16th in MLB.
+- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Padres have the 20th-ranked team ERA among all league pitching staffs (5.06).
+- The Padres' 4.93 team ERA ranks 20th across all MLB pitching staffs.

-- The Padres rank 20th in baseball in home runs surrendered (nine total, 1.3 per game).
+- The Padres rank 18th in baseball in home runs surrendered (10 total, 1.3 per game).

-- The Padres will look to Martinez (0-1) in his second start this season.
+- The Padres will look to Wacha (1-0) in his second start of the season.

-- His most recent time out was on Saturday against the Colorado Rockies, when the right-hander tossed seven innings, surrendering four earned runs while allowing six hits.
+- In his most recent time out on Sunday, the right-hander tossed six innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.